Visiting arrangements

 • Palliative care and management of people severely affected by MS

-Once a Patient has been referred to the MS Nurse service either by telephone, letter, self, neurologist or GP: they are assessed according to there clinical need.
-Either in a clinic, within HHT, their work environment, case conference or a home visit.
+Once a Patient has been referred to the MS Nurse service either by telephone, letter, self, neurologist or GP: they are assessed according to their clinical need.
+Either in a clinic, their work environment, case conference or a home visit.

 The assessment encompasses a holistic approach, gaining an insight into the patient's symptomology, educational needs, financial / benefits, vocational needs and environmental factors.